arts-link/rnkallday.com/content/_index.md

 +++
 ## Howdy, I'm Rian Kochel.

 I'm a storyteller. that guy who holds court at a dinner party full of strangers.
-I got the gift of gab from my ma, but My Pops was a pistol so I'm a real son of a gun.
+I got the gift of gab from my ma, but My Pops was a pistol so I'm a real son of a gun. hi